Personal loan brokers

 What exactly do personal loan brokers do?

-• Based on your situation, they will assess their pool of lenders and decide which ones may be suitable
+• Assess their pool of lenders and decide which ones may be suitable.

-• They will then present you with their recommended personal loan options
+• Present you with their recommended personal loan options.

-• Once you’ve decided on a loan, they will deal with the lender on your behalf and advise on how to get your personal loan application approved
+• Deal with a lender on your behalf once you’ve decided on a loan and advise on how to get your personal loan application approved.

 What lenders do personal loan brokers work with?